mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/layertree.rst

 Layertree - Table of Content
 ****************************

 The layertree diplays the layers and Service folders.
 The layertree allows you to activate/deactivate layers in the map.
+You can also activate/deactivate the info request for layers.

+You can change the order of Services and layers via drag & drop.

 .. image:: ../../../../../figures/layertree.png
      :scale: 80